Axiophyte

 An axiophyte (Greek: "worthy plant") is a plant that is of particular interest to botanists, conservationists and ecologists.
 The significance of axiophytes is from their strong association with habitats considered to be of high merit for conservation.
 Axiophytes are a relatively recent concept which has its roots in such ideas as "ancient woodland indicator species".
-According to the BSBI around 40% of plant species can be considered axiophytes.
+According to the Botanical Society of Britain and Ireland (BSBI), around 40% of plant species can be considered axiophytes.

 Very rare species are not considered axiophytes; for a species to be a useful indicator of quality habitat it must be relatively frequent in those habitats, but scarce elsewhere.
 A typical example would be dog's mercury (Mercurialis perennis), a plant slow to colonise new sites, but common in ancient woodland and old hedgerows.